kct2020/goutpal-com-skeleventy/site/blog/anthocyanins-natural-allopurinol-alternatives/index.md

 - And/or per typical serving size
 - Categorize by food groups
 - Add more data sources for foods not included in the USDA database.
 Especially notable as the anthocyanins used in this study derived from bilberries (European blueberries) and European black currant.
 Also, I noticed red radishes in another study.
 - Include other flavonoids?
-Because other flavonoids have been shown to benefit gout sufferers.
-Significantly [quercetin](https://goutpal.com/6208/quercetin-as-a-gout-home-remedy/).
+Because we know other flavonoids can benefit gout sufferers.
+Significantly [quercetin](/6208/quercetin-as-a-gout-home-remedy/).
 So should these be included?
 Or are separate lists better?
+- Add your ideas, wants, and needs.

-I look forward to hearing from you as we work towards improving anthocyanin information for gout sufferers.
+<a href="{{ site.social_links.github }}issues/81">I look forward to reading your anthocyanin ideas</a> as we work towards improving anthocyanin information for gout sufferers.

 <h4 id="refs">{{ title }} References</h4>
 <ol>